sanni/cartreader/README.md

 #### Open Source Licenses:
 - Software(everything in Cart_Reader folder) = GPL v3
-- Hardware(everything in hardware folder) = CC-BY-4.0
+- Hardware(everything in hardware folder) = CC BY 4.0
+- Documentation(everything in the Wiki) = CC0 1.0